dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Played around with EC2 while following acloud guru's videos.

 **Thoughts**: Should have started working on the rougelike, but don't know why I did this today. :(

+### Day 67: Mar-10-18 Saturday
+**Today's Progress**: Follwed up on the same thing.
+Ec2 following acloudgurus videos.

+**Thoughts**: Hoping to start with AMI stuff tomorrow and also planning to test out packer.